 Below is another black and white evening shot in Chinatown complex.
 Don't worry, this old man is only resting.

-This is probably the best place for street photography in Singapore.
-You'll find a never-ending stream of people...and from all walks of life.
-The arc of the sun falls in line with Pagoda street...so you have nice, even morning and afternoon lighting.
+Of all the locations I shot street in Singapore, I think I like my Chinatown the best.
+I found a never ending stream of people...and from all walks of life.
+The arc of the sun falls in line with Pagoda street...so there's nice, even morning and afternoon lighting.

 I walked through the shady corridor until I reached the entrance of Chinatown Food Street, another great location for afternoon shooting.

-The atmosphere around Buddha Tooth Relic temple is just electric.
-I found a lot of inspiration here.
+The Buddha Tooth Relic temple is a striking landmark.
+I was quite inspired here.
 I love the way the afternoon sun drops lantern shadows on the walls.
 The later in the afternoon, the more pronounced the effect is.

-After exploring the temple inside and out (highly recommended), I made my way back to Pagoda Street.
+After exploring the temple inside and out (a must see), I made my way back to Pagoda Street.

 (continued below, but I do hope you'll consider following along with me...)